finbourne/lusid-sdk-java-preview/sdk/docs/ReconciliationsApi.md

 Method | HTTP request | Description
 ------------- | ------------- | -------------
-[**reconcileGeneric**](ReconciliationsApi.md#reconcileGeneric) | **POST** /api/portfolios/$reconcileGeneric | [EXPERIMENTAL] ReconcileGeneric: Reconcile either holdings or valuations performed on one or two sets of holdings using one or two configuration recipes.
+[**reconcileGeneric**](ReconciliationsApi.md#reconcileGeneric) | **POST** /api/portfolios/$reconcileGeneric | ReconcileGeneric: Reconcile either holdings or valuations performed on one or two sets of holdings using one or two configuration recipes.
 The output is configurable for various types of comparisons, to allow tolerances on numerical and date-time data or case-insensitivity on strings,  and elision of resulting differences where they are &#39;empty&#39; or null or zero.
 [**reconcileHoldings**](ReconciliationsApi.md#reconcileHoldings) | **POST** /api/portfolios/$reconcileholdings | [EARLY ACCESS] ReconcileHoldings: Reconcile portfolio holdings
-[**reconcileInline**](ReconciliationsApi.md#reconcileInline) | **POST** /api/portfolios/$reconcileInline | [BETA] ReconcileInline: Reconcile valuations performed on one or two sets of inline instruments using one or two configuration recipes.
+[**reconcileInline**](ReconciliationsApi.md#reconcileInline) | **POST** /api/portfolios/$reconcileInline | ReconcileInline: Reconcile valuations performed on one or two sets of inline instruments using one or two configuration recipes.
-[**reconcileValuation**](ReconciliationsApi.md#reconcileValuation) | **POST** /api/portfolios/$reconcileValuation | [BETA] ReconcileValuation: Reconcile valuations performed on one or two sets of holdings using one or two configuration recipes.
+[**reconcileValuation**](ReconciliationsApi.md#reconcileValuation) | **POST** /api/portfolios/$reconcileValuation | ReconcileValuation: Reconcile valuations performed on one or two sets of holdings using one or two configuration recipes.

 <a name="reconcileGeneric"></a>
 # **reconcileGeneric**
 > ReconciliationResponse reconcileGeneric(reconciliationRequest)

-[EXPERIMENTAL] ReconcileGeneric: Reconcile either holdings or valuations performed on one or two sets of holdings using one or two configuration recipes.
+ReconcileGeneric: Reconcile either holdings or valuations performed on one or two sets of holdings using one or two configuration recipes.
 The output is configurable for various types of comparisons, to allow tolerances on numerical and date-time data or case-insensitivity on strings,  and elision of resulting differences where they are &#39;empty&#39; or null or zero.

 Perform evaluation of one or two set of holdings (a portfolio of instruments) using one or two (potentially different) configuration recipes.
 Produce a breakdown of the resulting differences in evaluation that can be iterated through.